 Dr Bingsheng Zhang

-Dr Bingsheng Zhang is an Assistant Professor at the School of Computing and Communications at Lancaster University.
+Dr Bingsheng Zhang is a Lecturer at the School of Computing and Communications at Lancaster University.
 He has a PhD in Cryptography from the University of Tartu, Estonia, and an MSc in Information Security from University College London.

 He has various research interests which include the cyber security of the internet of things and end-to-end verifiable, internet voting systems.